G-Music: G-Music Chart

 The G-Music Chart was first officially published on July 7, 2005, and compiled the top physically sold CD releases in Taiwan (including both albums and physically released singles).
 Only the top 20 positions are published, and instead of sales, a percentage ranking is listed next to each release.
 For example, in the 52nd week of 2006, Born to Love, ranked at number one, sold 25.46% of the CDs sold in Taiwan that week.
 G-Music's main chart, Combo Chart (Chinese: 綜合榜 zònghé bǎng), ranks all music sales, regardless of language, country of origin or genre.
-The Combo Chart is defunct in 2015.
+The Combo Chart was discontinued in early 2015.

-Sub charts
+Sub-charts

 In addition to the main chart, there are eight sub-charts, and one defunct chart.
 All charts feature a percentage ranking, which is the percentage sold for each subcategory.
 All charts began on the same day as the Combo Chart, July 7, 2005.
 The currently operating sub-charts are: